Some posts contain compensated links. Please read this disclaimer for more info.

 Voidokilia Beach, In The Peloponnese Region

-There are awesome shores all over the West coast of the region, but none of them beats the spectacular symmetry of this unique beach.
+There are awesome shores all over the region’s West coast, but none of them beats the spectacular symmetry of this unique beach.
 Voidokilia is located in Messinia, and it’s a fantastic beach to discover, often recognized as among the most stunning seaside places in the world.

 This sandy beach has the shape of a perfect half-circle with unique turquoise waters, safe and shallow for all the family.